Contents

 Introduction

-Laboratory work has been a central part of effective teaching and learning science for generations.
-The Covid-19 pandemic brings with it a need to redesign what school laboratory work looks like.
+Hands-on engagement has been a central part of effective teaching and learning science for generations.
+In most science curriculums this takes the form of in-school laboratory activities.
+The widespread adoption of remote learning during the Covid-19 pandemic pointed to new opportunities for hands-on learning through redesign what school laboratory work could look like.

 This page is the gateway to resources to support lab work that can be completed either virtually or remotely.
 Virtual labs require only an Internet-connected device.
-Remote labs can be done away from the laboratory classroom, but still involve learners working with physical materials.
-While these remote labs often involve observing environmental phenomena outdoors, they are not limited to wild areas.
+Remote labs can be done without the resources of an in-school laboratory, but still involve learners working with physical materials, and often take advantage of outdoor spaces in both urban and rural settings.

 What characterizes effective laboratory investigations?